 Michigan Pharmacists Association (MPA) advances the profession of pharmacy and patient care on behalf of the 14,000 pharmacists and 15,000 pharmacy technicians in the state.

 Pharmacists around Michigan are ready to answer your healthcare-related questions and media requests.
-Please contact Kristina Bird, MPA director of communications, at (517) 377-0232, or Jennifer@MichiganPharmacists.org for all media inquiries and story requests.
+Please contact Jamie James, MPA communications manager, at (517) 377-0232, or Jamie@MichiganPharmacists.org for all media inquiries and story requests.

 Utilize MPA’s expertise on the following topics and issues:

 - Drug diversion

 - Emergency preparedness/the role of pharmacists in assisting the public during crisis events

 - Healthcare reform

 - Medicare Part D

 Who We Represent

 MPA represents community pharmacists (in retail, independent stores, grocery stores, etc.), health-system pharmacists, consultant pharmacists (in long-term care, home infusion, etc.), pharmacy academia, industry pharmacists, pharmacy technicians and student pharmacists in the state of Michigan.